Typical models of the distribution system restoration process: Utility Data

 \section{Utility Data}

-We use real-world data of unscheduled power outages from four different distribution utilities.
+We use real-world data of unscheduled power outages from four different USA distribution utilities: Utility 1 (anonymous), Utility 2 (north central Massachusetts), Utility 3 (western Massachusetts counties), and Utility 4 (mainly Suffolk County, Massachusetts).
+The data from utilities 2, 3, and 4 is publicly available at \url{https://www.mass.gov/info-details/power-outages}.
 Summary of the data is given in Table~\ref{table:dataSummary}.
 We group individual outages into events, where an event is a set of outages that overlap in time.
 We calculate the restore process of each event as the cumulative number of outages restored during the event.
 More details about the events and processes are in \cite{CarringtonPS21,ahmadArxiv25}.